Novel: Filling the Cracks—Chapter One

 “Show her your crotch, and she will.”

-Beth couldn’t resist snickering at that, despite the severity of the topic.
-Lisa had no filter, as Virgie called it—she said it as she saw it.
-It was one of the things Beth liked most about her.
+Beth couldn’t help but snicker at that, despite the seriousness of the topic.
+Lisa had no filter, as Virgie described it—she expressed her thoughts openly.
+This was one of the qualities Beth liked most about her.

 “Your mouth!”

 “What about it?”
-Lisa said, raising her chin.
+Lisa asked, raising her chin.
 “It’s true.
 Let me tell my mom if you can’t tell yours.”

 “No.”